longhorn/website/content/docs/0.8.1/volumes-and-nodes/maintenance.md

     > **Upcoming feature:** The replica eviction feature can also help here.
 1. Delete the disk.

-### Reuse the Node name
+### Reusing the Node Name

-These steps also applies if you've replace a node using the same node name.
-Longhorn will recongize that the disks are different once the new node is up.
-The user need to remove the original disks first and add them back for the new node if it's using the same name as the previous node.
+These steps also apply if you've replaced a node using the same node name.
+Longhorn will recognize that the disks are different once the new node is up.
+You will need to remove the original disks first and add them back for the new node if it uses the same name as the previous node.

 ## Removing a Node
 To remove a node:
 1. Disable the disk scheduling.
 1. Delete all the replicas on the node.

-    It's recommended to do it one by one since this step will trigger the replicas to rebuild.
+    It's recommended to delete replicas one by one since this step will trigger the replicas to rebuild.

     > **Upcoming feature:** The replica eviction feature can also help here.
 1. Detach all the volumes on the node.

-    1. All the workload should be migrated to the other node already if you've `drain` the node.
+    If the node has been drained, all the workloads should be migrated to another node already.

-    1. If there are any other volumes remaining attached, detach them first before continuing.
+    If there are any other volumes remaining attached, detach them before continuing.
 1. Remove the node from Kubernetes, using:

         kubectl delete node <node-name>